Last Updated on February 10, 2023 by Melissa S.

 Certain items, such as toys that will quickly grow out of use, are worth trying to buy second hand for a number of reasons – firstly, you can find some great bargains on toy bundles as people have a clear out and want to get rid quickly.
 Secondly, due to the limited age range some of these items are in great condition as they have only been used for a few months.

 The NCT organise nearly new sales and you don’t have to be a member to attend – members just get early access.
 I have picked up some great items such as Vtech toys and Junior J clothing at these.
-Facebook Marketplace, Gumtree and Schpock are also worth checking out.
+Preloved and Vinted are also worth checking out.

 My top nearly new bargains: